Manthan-cpu/Analog-PI-controlled-buck-Converter/README.md

-# Analog-PI-controlled-buck-Converter
+# PI-controlled-buck-Converter
-# ⚡ Analog PI Controlled Buck Converter on FPGA
+# PI Controlled Buck Converter on FPGA

 ## 📌 Overview
 This project implements a closed-loop DC-DC buck converter regulated using a PI (Proportional-Integral) controller on an FPGA.
 The system maintains a stable output voltage under varying input and load conditions by dynamically adjusting the PWM duty cycle.